stew-anderson/blog/_posts/2025-10-08-platform-thinking-as-a-growth-strategy.markdown

 > Build what differentiates you.
 Buy what scales you

 **Almost always buy:**
-* Auth/OAuth ([Auth0](https://auth0.com/), [Okta](https://www.okta.com/), [Keycloak](https://www.keycloak.org/)): You're not more secure than the specialists (unless security is your differentiator!).
+* Auth/OAuth (e.g: [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), [Keycloak](https://www.keycloak.org/)): You're not more secure than the specialists (unless security is your differentiator!).
-* API gateways ([Kong](https://konghq.com/), [AWS API Gateway](https://aws.amazon.com/api-gateway/)): Rate limiting and key management are solved problems.
+* API gateways (e.g: [Kong](https://konghq.com/), [AWS API Gateway](https://aws.amazon.com/api-gateway/)): Rate limiting and key management are solved problems.
-* Monitoring ([Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Prometheus](https://prometheus.io/)): You need visibility into what third parties are doing.
+* Monitoring (e.g: [Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Prometheus](https://prometheus.io/)): You need visibility into what third parties are doing.
-* Documentation platforms ([ReadMe](https://readme.com/), [Stoplight](https://stoplight.io/)): Auto-generated docs from OpenAPI specs.
+* Documentation platforms (e.g: [ReadMe](https://readme.com/), [Stoplight](https://stoplight.io/)): Auto-generated docs from OpenAPI specs.

 **The gray zone:**
-* Webhook infrastructure: Buy at small scale (Svix, Hookdeck), but if reliability/ordering is your differentiation, consider building.
+* Webhook infrastructure: Buy at small scale (e.g: Svix, Hookdeck), but if reliability/ordering is your differentiation, consider building.
 * Developer portals: Most platforms can use off-the-shelf (Backstage, ReadMe).
-But if integration ease is a primary reason developers choose you over competitors, where the documentation and onboarding experience is part of why they win (Stripe as a great example), then custom might be worth it.
+But if integration ease is a primary reason developers choose you over competitors, where the documentation and onboarding experience is part of why they win ([Stripe](https://docs.stripe.com/development) as a great example), then custom might be worth it.
 Would a merely "good" portal lose us developers?
 If no, buy it.
 * Multi-tenancy architecture: Standard patterns (shared DB with tenant IDs, schema-per-tenant, database-per-tenant) handle most cases.
 Build custom only if you have extreme regulatory requirements or truly complex isolation needs - start simple!

 **Almost always build:**